crazytruth/insanic/README.md

 ### FEATURES:

-- Authentication and Authorization (like drf)
+- Authentication and Authorization for Users and other Services (like drf)
 - Easy Service Requests
 - Normalized Error Message Formats
 - Connection manager to redis